diarmuidwhelan/python_project/README.md

 I attempt to validate and test the accuracy of these models by splitting the dataset into a training and test sample.The results appear to be quite positive.
 In the case of the K Nearest Neighbours model the number of neighbours chosen is arbitrary.
 We can optimise the number chosen by looping a few different options and picking the best result.
 It turns out 1,5 and 10 have the best accuracy with 20 and 30 progressively worse the higher the number of neighbours.

-Further improvements may be made by exploring the different kernel types in SVC and lookinbg at other techniques such as decision trees and random forests.
+Further improvements may be made by exploring the different kernel types in SVC and looking at other techniques such as decision trees and random forests.

 # References